Distributed UAV Formation Control Robust to Relative Pose Measurement Noise: Simulation testing

 \section{Simulation testing}

-In order to test and showcase the presented technique, we have implemented a simulation of formation control according to the discussed assumptions, combined with a simulated relative localization and characteristics mimicking those measured in \ac{UVDAR}\cite{uvdar_ral,midgard,uvdd1}.
+In order to test and showcase the presented technique, we have implemented a simulation of the proposed formation control.
+Within this simulation the agents move as first-order integrators and they base their actions on simulated relative localization with characteristics mimicking those measured in \ac{UVDAR} \cite{uvdar_ral,midgard,uvdd1}.
 In this simulation, virtual \acp{UAV} can set their velocity and observe their neighbors with noisy measurements of their relative positions and relative orientations about the vertical axis.
 No blind spots are considered to exist for the relative localization sensor.
 If one \ac{UAV} is connected to another in a pre-defined observation graph, then it will successfully detect it in every measurement.
 Relative localization measurements are retrieved with a fixed rate.
-After each new measurement, every agent calculates the control action using eq. (\ref{eq:proportional_modded}) and sets its velocity accordingly until the next measurement is obtained.
+After each new measurement, every agent calculates the control action using eq. (\ref{eq:proportional_modded}).
+It then sets its velocity accordingly and maintains it until the next measurement is obtained.
 Thus, between two consecutive measurements, the agents follow a linear trajectory and rotate at a constant rate.

-To explore how various formations are affected by our technique, we have employed four distinct formation scenarios, as seen in Fig. \ref{fig:desired_formations}: \begin{itemize} \item{two mutually observing \acp{UAV},} \item{three mutually observing \acp{UAV} with a fully connected observation graph $\mathcal{G}$ and the desired formation in the shape of an equilateral triangle,} \item{six mutually observing \acp{UAV} with a fully connected observation graph $\mathcal{G}$ and desired formation in the shape of a flat equilateral triangle, where three units represent its vertices and three units are in the center of each of its sides,} \item{six units with the same desired formation as above, with half of the edges in the observation graph $\mathcal{G}$ randomly removed such that the graph remains connected.} \end{itemize}
+To explore how various formations are affected by our technique, we have employed four distinct formation scenarios, as seen in Fig. \ref{fig:desired_formations}: \begin{itemize} \item{two mutually observing \acp{UAV},} \item{three mutually observing \acp{UAV} with a fully connected observation graph $\mathcal{G}$ and the desired formation in the shape of an equilateral triangle,} \item{six mutually observing \acp{UAV} with a fully connected observation graph $\mathcal{G}$ and the desired formation in the shape of a flat equilateral triangle, where three units represent its vertices and three units are in the center of each of its sides,} \item{six units with the same desired formation as above, with half of the edges in the observation graph $\mathcal{G}$ randomly removed such that the graph remains connected.} \end{itemize}